A Spectral Element Enrichment Wall-Model: Enrichment Method

 Then equations are algebraically manipulated to separate the enrichment terms from the polynomial terms:

-For the application to WMLES, we assume the enrichment function is adapted between timesteps using the wall-parallel velocity component at matching points.
-Hence, the time derivative of the enrichment function is put to the right hand side of Eq. \eqref{eqn:en_wr_ns}.
+For the application to WMLES, we assume the enrichment function is constant within a timestep and is adapted explicitly using matching points, which will be detailed in Sec.~\ref{sec:en_fun}.
+Hence, the time derivative of the enrichment function is put to the right hand side of Eq.~\eqref{eqn:en_wr_ns}.
 With the governing equations in this form, the left-hand side and the first three terms on the right-hand side are the same as in the traditional SEM and the last five terms on the right-hand side are additions from the enrichment \cite{brill2022enrichment}.
-This separability shows that the presented enrichment method can be implemented with the addition of associated terms into an existing solver for ease of implementation.
+This separability allows the presented enrichment method can be easily implemented with the addition of associated terms into existing solvers as right-hand side terms.

 To fully define these terms, the local systems of equations are formed by substituting in the local solution representation and letting the test function be the local basis functions, $\phi_i^e(\bm{x})$.
 Through this the local system of equations is formed: